stefanos1316/epidose/README.md

 reboot
 ```

-Note that it is mandatory to reboot the device after obtaining
+In the above case the device is rebooted after obtaining
-new Epidose updates in order to restart the Epidose daemons.
+the new Epidose updates in order to restart the Epidose daemons.
+If the update filter is not affected by an update one could
+restart selective daemons by running *supervisorctl* with appropriate
+arguments.

 ## Development